qasar/qasar.github.io/readings.md

 <p>Robert Service </p>

 <p>To understand the 20th century, one must take sometime to understand Lenin.
 This is one of the best books i've read about the leader of the October Revolution.
-Robert Service's grasp and depth of understanding of his subject is so good I immediatly read his book on Stalin right after this and once again, I was not diappointed. </p>
+Robert Service's grasp and depth of understanding of his subject is so good I immediately read his book on Stalin right after this and once again, I was not disappointed. </p>
 </div>
 <hr>